 In 2018, 42% of all workers held jobs in which social skills are the most important.
 What follows is a guide to developing the most important social skills for developing your career.

 Everyone could benefit from improving their social skills no matter who you are or how confident you feel.

 While I have learned many skills during my time as an entrepreneur and founder, I believe that nothing would have been possible had I not worked on cultivating my social skills.
 Improve your skills and change your life by following these tips.

 What Are Social Skills?

+Firstly, let's answer the question, "What are social skills?".
 Social skills are the abilities we use to communicate with other people.
 Our tone, body language, and written communication (including emails) all fall under this umbrella.
-When we communicate with others—whether at work or with family and friends—we’re developing our social skills.
+When we communicate with others, whether at work or with family and friends, we’re developing our social skills.